Admission Requirements

 3. Choosing a College

-You may apply to only one of the seven undergraduate colleges or schools at Cornell, with rare exception.* Each college or school has its own transfer applicant admission requirements.
-Make sure to review each college and school’s transfer student requirements and send any requests for specifics directly to the college or school you’re considering.
+You may apply to only one of the eight undergraduate colleges or schools at Cornell.* Each college or school has its own transfer applicant admission requirements.
+Make sure to review the appropriate transfer student requirements and send any requests for specifics directly to the college or school you’re considering.

-*At the discretion of the admissions office, another college at Cornell may review your application if you are not offered admission to your first-choice college.
+*At the discretion of the admissions office, another college at Cornell may review your application if you are not offered admission to your primary-choice college.

-In addition to the Transfer Common Application, Cornell requires submission of the following forms with your application.
-These forms can be found online at www.commonapp.org, and submitted by mail.
+In addition to the transfer application, Cornell requires submission of the following forms with your application.
+These forms can be submitted online, or by mail.
 Be sure to remind individuals writing recommendations for you to include your name and date of birth on all pages.

-A. College Instructor Evaluation - This form must be completed by one or more instructors who have taught you in a full-credit college course.
+• Academic Evaluation (CA) - This must be completed by one or more instructors who have taught you in a full-credit college course.
 A high school teacher’s recommendation should not take the place of a recommendation from one of your college instructors.
+This can be submitted online via the application site, or by mail.

-B. College Official’s Report - A dean, registrar, advisor, or other college official who has access to your academic and disciplinary records must complete this report.
-The official should complete the form to the best of their ability; the sections regarding academic standing and disciplinary record are required.
-We cannot review your application without a completed College Official’s Report.
+• Registrar Report (College Report) - A dean, registrar, advisor, or another college official who has access to your academic and disciplinary records must complete this report.
+The form should be filled out as completely as possible by the official; the sections regarding academic standing and disciplinary record are required.
+We cannot review your application without a completed College Report.
+This is printed from your online application account, completed, and submitted by mail or by email to undergradapp@cornell.edu..

-C. Mid-Term Report - This form is completed by instructors whose courses you are enrolled in at the time of your application.
+• Mid-Term Report - This form is completed by the applicant for the courses you are enrolled in at the time of your application.
 If midterm grades are not available to submit with your application, the Mid-Term Report should be submitted as soon as possible when grades are available.
 If your college does not assign midterm grades, please speak with your professors and have them assess your current performance in class.
+If you are unable to get a grade an explanation is required.
+This explanation needs to be submitted via the uploader on your application status page.
+Please use the Common Application Mid-Term Report form.

 Don’t forget to check with the undergraduate college or school to which you are applying for any additional required submissions.
 Without these required materials, your application will not be considered complete.